-Lingerie is amongst the more complex product segments to be found in the fashion industry, as it must fulfill several performance criteria ranging from functionality, well-fitting, esthetic aspects and washability to comfort, which often can only be achieved with synthetic materials such as polyester, nylon and elastics.
-Especially bras are considered to be one of the most complicated garments to make and can easily consist of more than 30 different parts.
-This also makes lingerie a challenging product segment when it comes to sustainability: redesigning lingerie with circularity in mind is a complex task.
+Lingerie is amongst the more complex product segments to be found in the fashion industry, as it must fulfill several performance criteria ranging from functionality, well-fitting, aesthetics, washability and of course comfort, which often can only be achieved with synthetic materials such as polyester, nylon and elastics.
+Bras especially are considered to be one of the most complicated garments to make and can easily consist of more than 30 different parts.
+This also makes lingerie a challenging product segment when it comes to sustainability: redesigning lingerie with circularity in mind is therefore a complex task.

-So how to design out waste when it comes to lingerie, swimwear and bodywear?
+So, how can one design out of waste when it comes to lingerie, swimwear and bodywear?

-The waste materials where hand-picked at all four project participating factories and in a second step segregated by color.
+The waste materials were hand-picked at all four project-participating factories and in a second step segregated by color.
 Prior to the design process, color cards were defined, and a collection of 32 outfits and accessories sketched.
-Putting the design into practice either a design sketch was used as a basis or the garment was directly draped on the mannequin depending on the size and complexity of the available waste materials.
+In order to put the design into practice, either a design sketch was used as a basis or the garment was directly draped on the mannequin depending on the size and complexity of the available waste materials.

 The upcycling collection was showcased in an exhibition and runway show during the Interfilière trade fair shows in Paris and Shanghai 2021 and received very positive response from the audience and press.

 This initiative was conducted in the framework of a Private-Public-Partnership project for sustainable development, initiated by Eurovet Group, the organizer of the leading international trade show events for lingerie, swimwear and active-wear supply chains Interfilière, under the develoPPP.de Programme of the German Federal Ministry for Economic Cooperation and Development (BMZ) and in partnership with sequa gGmbH.